aborger/aborger/README.md

 ### Dragonfly
 DragonFly is a quadcopter capable of shooting targets with foam balls.
 It is controlled with a Raspberry Pi.
 Its targeting system uses a CNN to detect targets.
 It utilizes a PID controller for stability.
 When complete the DragonFly will be able to autonomously search an area for targets and hit them with the foam balls.
 A safety system is being developed to ensure misfires do not occur.

-### Fruit Count
-The Fruit Count program was a part of NNU's Computer Vision Research Project.
-I researched different techniques to count blossoms in images.
-Mask-CNN and FCNN algorithms were implemented and researched.

 ### KauIda RockSat-X 2020
 NNU's 2020 RockSat-X project's mission is to research radio frequency communication in space, disintegration of 3D printed plastics during re-entry, and virtual reality experiences in space using a 360 degree camera.
 My task involved designing a system using an Arduino and Raspberry Pi that can communicate via Bluetooth and send signal strength as well as sensor data from the end of a scissor boom.
 I also designed the master script using python's threading module that will activate and control several devices such as a GoPro, DC motor, Servo motors, 360 degree camera, and the RF experiment when signals are detected from the rocket.
 I also designed a system to send the signal strength and sensor data back to NASA through the rocket's telemetry lines.